-Covid-19 crisis: WhatsUp? digital wellbeing app offers free mental health support for organisations working remotely
+Covid-19 crisis: Free mental health support for employees working remotely

-WhatsUp? has announced that they will offer their workplace mental health and wellbeing platform at no cost to organisations throughout the next 12 weeks, in order to support new remote working measures outlined by the PM, in efforts to tackle Covid-19.
+WhatsUp? has announced that they will offer their workplace mental health and wellbeing platform at no cost to organisations for 12 weeks, in order to support government remote working measures to tackle Covid-19 transmission.

-For the next 12 weeks, WhatsUp? will allow organisations to remain connected with their employees regarding any concerns.
+WhatsUp? connects its wellbeing and mental health app to an online support platform.
 The platform enables employers to demonstrate the provision of appropriate support and guidance to employees ensuring a productive, engaged and effective workforce throughout this critical period.
 Employees can use the app to manage and improve their own mental health; access signposting information for internal and external support; anonymously make contact with their wellbeing or HR team should they feel they require further organisational assistance or additional signposting.

 WhatsUp? is in the position to support thousands of workers, and encourages those organisations who do not currently have remote wellbeing initiatives in place, to make contact directly via email@example.com